 The University of Wisconsin-Platteville is excited to have our students, faculty, and staff return to our campuses in fall 2020.
 In order to ensure the health of our university community, many safety measures have been enacted.
 While this site is not intended to be an all-encompassing list, it provides an overview of some of the higher-profile measures you will find on our campuses.

 Additional information in response to the COVID-19 pandemic can be found at:

 The health and safety of our students, faculty, and staff are of the highest importance to us.
 This fall, all students at UW-Platteville are asked to show their respect to their fellow classmates by signing the Pioneer Promise.
 Show your respect today, sign the Pioneer Promise.

 The Pioneer Promise will be available in PASS starting on August 5.
 Before you are able to view your booklist, you’ll be prompted to accept the Pioneer Promise within the Textbook Rental Agreement.

 Every UW-Platteville community member is responsible for their actions and the impact they have on the overall spread of COVID-19.
 It is up to each of us to commit to contributing to the health and safety of our campus, and the greater Platteville community.
-As such, all students at UW-Platteville are required to acknowledge their agreement with the following pledge as a condition of their return to campus this academic year.
+As such, all students at UW-Platteville are asked to show their respect towards their fellow classmates by signing the following pledge before their return to campus this academic year.